mzezulka/pssql-listen-notify-perftests/README.md

 0. Make sure you have both PSSQL clients installed locally.
-1. mvn clean install (this will produce a benchmark JAR file at path "target/benchmarks.jar".)
+1. install this project: mvn clean install (this will produce a benchmark JAR file at path "target/benchmarks.jar".)
 1a. (do this only when setting up the database for the first time) sudo docker ps (lists all containers, pick the id of the container with name "postresql") sudo docker exec -it <postgresql_id> bash